MakeSchool-Tutorials/Makestagram-Swift-V3/P14-Creating-Posts/content.md

         }
     }

 We added a computed property to `UIImage` that will calculate the aspect height for the instance of a `UIImage` based on the size property of an image.

+This solution overlooks a lot of complexity for the sake of being easy to implement.
+What would happen if we ran the app on an iPad?

-Now we can update our `create(for:)` method in our `PostService`:
+Now we can update our `PostService` to calculate each image's aspect height when creating a post.

+> [action]
+Open `PostService` and modify `create(for:)` to use our new extension:
+>
 ```
 static func create(for image: UIImage) {
     let imageRef = FIRStorage.storage().reference().child("test_image.jpg")